-4.3 SUB-AREA DESCRIPTIONS
+4.3 KING CITY URA SUB-AREA DESCRIPTIONS

-The Northeastern URA sub-area is between SW Beef Bend Road and the river, bounded to the west by SW Elsner Road and to the east by 137th Avenue (Figure 5).
+The Northeast URA sub-area is between SW Beef Bend Road and the river, bounded to the west by SW Elsner Road and to the east by 137th Avenue (Figure 5).
 Elevations range from 200 to 260 feet above sea level along the north boundary (Beef Bend Road) down to 110 feet at the river surface.
-This area has broad, relatively flat farm fields across the upper surface of the terraces (about 5 percent slopes), and four north-to-south draining stream ravines (about 8 percent slopes), which become increasingly deep, cutting down through the upper terrace as they drain toward the Tualatin River.
-These four ravines are heavily wooded with only a few crossings, indicating that they are deep enough to make them unsuitable for clearing and farming.
-A fifth drainage has been redirected to flow in a ditch along Elsner Road at the western end of this sub-area.
-The most easterly drainage has also been redirected from its primary flow channel into a ditch along 137th Avenue down to Watson Street, then back into its natural drainage course into the Tualatin River.
+This area has broad, relatively flat farm fields across the upper surface of the terraces (about 5 percent slopes), and five north-to-south draining stream ravines (about 8 percent slopes), which become increasingly deep, cutting down through the upper terrace as they drain toward the Tualatin River.
+Four of the five drainages are heavily wooded with only a few crossings, indicating that they are deep enough to make them unsuitable for clearing and farming.
+The fifth drainage has been redirected to flow in a ditch along Elsner Road at the western end of this sub-area.
+The most easterly drainage has also been partially redirected from its primary flow channel into a ditch along 137th Avenue down to Watson Street, then back into its natural drainage course into the Tualatin River.
 These streams appear to be fed by seasonal stormwater runoff, but maps indicate that some of them may have year-round flow.
+Recent reports describing surface stormwater hydrology in the surrounding area indicate that some of these drainages